Extreme heat moves east where many will see their hottest days of the year

 From Thursday to Friday, the number of people under a heat advisory rose from 180 to 184 million and the number of people under a flood warning or watch dropped from 17 to 10 million.

-Moisture moving into the Southwest has cooled somewhat the southernmost counties of California and parts of southern Arizona, but excessive heat warnings remain for much of the region.
+Moisture moved into the Southwest, cooling somewhat the southernmost counties of California and parts of southern Arizona, but excessive heat warnings remain for much of the region.

 On top of the heat, severe thunderstorms are forecast for multiple regions of the country.
 There are forecasts with flash flood warnings for Great Lakes and Ohio Valley, west to the Middle Missouri Valley through Saturday morning.
 There are severe thunderstorm warnings with a chance of quarter-sized hail Friday night for the Washington, DC metropolitan area.